nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 **Acknowledgments**

-We thank Aoi Mizumoto for assistance during the video analysis.
-This work was supported by a JSPS Research Fellowships for Young Scientists CPD, to NM (20J00660), a Grant-in-Aid for Early-Career Scientists (21K15168) to NM, and an IPSF fellowship from OIST to N.M.
+We thank Aoi Mizumoto for her assistance during the video analysis.
+This work was supported by a JSPS Research Fellowship for Young Scientists CPD to NM (20J00660), a Grant-in-Aid for Early-Career Scientists (21K15168) to NM, and an IPSF fellowship from OIST to NM.

 **References**